herrera-ignacio/cybersecurity-handbook/vulnerabilities/csrf/README.md

 `{ "acct":"BOB", "amount":100 }`
 ```

-Such requests can be executed with JaaScript embedded into an exploit page:
+Such requests can be executed with JavaScript embedded into an exploit page:

 ```html
 <script>